TosbackCgusBridge-Bot/CGUs-versions/Theregister/Privacy Policy.md

 MediaMind Privacy Policy

-If you encounter any problems with advertising please email ads@theregister.co.uk
+If you encounter any problems with advertising please email \[email protected\]

 Email and Online Forms